FarfallaHu/To-Trash-Final/README.md

 # To Trash App

-Please download Friendly.APK to run on andriod.
+Please download APK to run on andriod.

 Here is my google account: farfallahudie@gmail.com Password: Thankyou12345!